camille-wilkens/deep-reinforcement-learning/README.md

 	- Next, install the **classic control** environment group by following the instructions [here](https://github.com/openai/gym#classic-control).
 	- Then, install the **box2d** environment group by following the instructions [here](https://github.com/openai/gym#box2d).

-3. Clone the repository (if you haven't already!), and navigate to the `python/` folder.
+3. Clone the DRLND GitHub repository (if you haven't already!), and navigate to the `python/` folder.
 Then, install several dependencies.
 ```bash
 git clone https://github.com/udacity/deep-reinforcement-learning.git
 cd deep-reinforcement-learning/python